ChongTang/vscode-installer/README.md

-# This is deprecated, please use umake to install VSCode.
+# This is deprecated, please use [ubuntu-make](https://github.com/ubuntu/ubuntu-make) to install VSCode.

 # Visual Studio Code Installer
 This bash script will install Visual Studio Code for you.
 In Linux, Visual Studio Code is released as a zip file.
 This installer will download the latest package, unzip to the installation path, and create a desktop entry for you.